hjacobs/tech.zalando.com/posts/new-face-header.rst

 .. title: We did it again!
-Zalando has dressed up its header.
+Zalando has dressed up its header
 .. slug: zalando-new-face-header
 .. date: 2014/09/29 10:00:00
 .. tags: frontend,ab-test,innovation